 A barrel of 1200A was sent to the asphalt plant and added to their hot mix tankers.
 The immediate reduction of odors was dramatic.

-“We tried the product, and it’s amazing,” said asphalt president.
+“We tried the product, and it’s amazing,” said Boone.
 “Because the odor is just gone.”

 Aside from some odors from loading and unloading, asphalt odors have been fully neutralized.

-“I’ve been out on customer jobs and watch them dump a load of asphalt into the paver and there’s absolutely no smell,” he adds.
+“I’ve been out on customer jobs and watch them dump a load of asphalt into the paver and there’s absolutely no smell,” Boone adds.
 “Which is exactly what we were looking to accomplish.”

 The asphalt plant now adds about 1 to 1.5 gallons of Ecosorb 1200A in each 6,000-gallon tanker and orders it by the barrel.

-“We are completely satisfied with the product, and it’s doing extremely well for us,” said asphalt president.
+“We are completely satisfied with the product, and it’s doing extremely well for us,” said Boone.